mibengt/evolene/README.md

 One way is then to start up your service and from other container run queries against our server.

+On your local machine you can run the same test using `docker-compose --file docker-compose-integration-tests.yml up --abort-on-container-exit --always-recreate-deps`.

 ```yaml
 version: '3'